7ez/dadjokeAPI/README.md

 print(getDadJoke("0189hNRf2g"))

 # Prints a list of dad jokes with a random or provided term.
-# Raises JokeNotFoundException if no jokes were found.
+# Returns a empty list if no jokes were found.
 print(searchDadJokes("fish"))
 ```